 Nutils can be installed via the Python Package Index or cloned from Github.
-Once properly configured, the best way to get going is by studying the Examples that demonstrate implementations of several solid and fluid mechanics problems.
+Once properly configured, the best way to get going is by reading the Tutorial and by studying the Examples that demonstrate implementations of several solid and fluid mechanics problems.

 Nutils is platform independent and is known to work on Linux, Windows and OS X.

 A working installation of Python 3.5 or higher is required.
 Many different installers exist and there are no known issues with any of them.
 When in doubt about which to use, a safe option is to go with the official installer.

 $ git clone https://github.com/nutils/nutils.git $ python3 -m pip install --user --editable nutils

 This will install Nutils locally along with all dependencies.
 Afterward a

 git pull in the project directory will suffice to update Nutils with

 Alternatively it is possible to install Nutils directly: